 Chain Drive vs. Belt Drive vs. Screw Drive

-Weaknesses: They do not do as well in climates where the temperature widely varies.
-They are typically the most expensive of the three motors.
-Screw Drives are also the hardest of the three opener types to install.
+Weaknesses: They don’t do as well in climates where the temperature widely varies, and they are typically the most expensive of the three motors.
+Screw drives are also the hardest type to install.

 Weaknesses: Belt drive openers cost a little more than a chain drive opener.

-Weaknesses: Chain drive motors are typically the noisiest of all the opener types but with new DC style motors they have quieted down a bit.
+Weaknesses: Chain drive motors are typically the noisiest of all the opener types, but with new DC style motors, they have quieted down a bit.

 When it comes down to it, the screw drive openers are the fastest but most expensive.
 Belt drive motors are the quietest but not the cheapest.
 Chain drive openers are the most reliable but also the noisiest.

 When deciding which opener is best for your garage, it’s all about personal preference and which features are most important to you.
 Leave us your thoughts and favorite opener types in the comments below!